mattwach/pico_sharpmem_display/README.md

 # Double Buffering

 As said earlier, at 10Mhz, the Pico is taking around 14 ms to update the screen.
-If you are trying for a 60 FPS animate, you'll need to complete each frame in 16.7 ms and will likely find the 14 ms update time a heavy tax.
+If you are targeting a 60 FPS animation, you'll need to complete each frame in 16.7 ms and will likely find the 14 ms update time a heavy tax.

 One way to resolve the problem is to move the Sharp hardware update to CPU1